Pay Gap for Ukrainian Artists

 Support for Ukrainian artists

-To help overcome these barriers, VATAHA is preparing an appeal letter to the Ministry of Social Affairs and Employment in the Netherlands regarding the potential simplification of the procedure for obtaining a work permit (Tewerkstellingsvergunning – TWV) for self-employed individuals (ZZP’ers) who are Ukrainian displaced persons.
+To help overcome these barriers, VATAHA is preparing an appeal letter to the Ministry of Social Affairs and Employment in the Netherlands regarding the potential simplification of the procedure for obtaining a work permit (tewerkstellingsvergunning – TWV) for self-employed individuals (ZZP’ers) who are Ukrainian displaced persons.

 This includes outlining the specific requirements that artists, particularly Ukrainian citizens under temporary protection in the Netherlands, must fulfill to legally comply with the regulations for working as self-employed individuals.